back to all projects

 Project Summary

 Under EARNEST, the pilot project the University of Michigan School for Environment and Sustainability will be working on is resilience strategies for a low-income net zero neighborhood.
-Bryant neighborhood in Ann Arbor, MI is comprised of about 260 homes where 75% of households are low-income and 50% are BIPOC.
+Bryant neighborhood in Ann Arbor, MI comprises about 260 homes where 75% of households are low-income and 50% are BIPOC.
 The City of Ann Arbor plans to decarbonize Bryant through home electrification, the deployment of distributed energy resources, and the creation of a Sustainable Energy Utility (SEU) that will operate in parallel to the existing investor-owned utility.

 Collaborator(s)